espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - Method 2: 5 blue lights can subscribe to a virtual address, 5 red lights subscribe to another one.
 By sending messages to different virtual addresses, Provisioner can realize group control.

-1.18 How does Provisioner add nodes to multiple subnets?
+1.18 How Does Provisioner Add Nodes to Multiple Subnets?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Provisioner can add multiple NetKeys to nodes during configuration, and nodes sharing the same NetKey belong to the same subnet.
 Provisioner can communicate with nodes on different subnets by using different NetKeys.

-1.19 How does Provisioner know if a node in the mesh network is offline?
+1.19 How Does ProvIsioner Know If a Node in the Mesh Network Is Offline?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Node offline is usually defined as: the condition that the node cannot be properly communicated with other nodes in the mesh network due to power failure or some other reasons.